zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_TFM_to_a_new_hardware.rst

         - Add scatter files to the bl2, tfm_s, and/or tfm_ns target.
 [SCATTER_]

-            Please note that TF-M provides a common scatter file, for the tfm_s target, which can be used in most cases.
+            Please note that TF-M provides a common scatter file, for the bl2, tfm_s, tfm_ns targets, which can be used in most cases.
 [SCATTER_COMMON_]

         - Add startup files to the bl2, tfm_s, and/or tfm_ns target.
 [STARTUP_]
         - Add required sources and includes for the bl2, tfm_s and tfm_ns target (if supported) [SOURCES_INCLUDES_]